dcotecnologia/confset/README.md

 ### Working with AWS Secrets Manager

-It is possible to parse variables stored in an AWS Secrets Manager Secret as if they were environment variables by using `Config::Sources::EnvSource`.
+It is possible to parse variables stored in an AWS Secrets Manager Secret as if they were environment variables by using `Confset::Sources::EnvSource`.

 For example, the plaintext secret might look like this: